Healthy Reads Blog | PartnerMD

 • Details on appointment availability, communication, and follow-up

-• Any specialties, memberships, or services offered
+• Any specialties, memberships, or additional services offered

 • Hours of operation

-• Whether they’re accepting new patients
+• Whether they are accepting new patients

-• Response times for urgent requests
+• Typical response times for urgent requests

 5. Confirm insurance and network compatibility.